-Coding will to some extent depend on whether the themes are more 'data-driven' or 'theory-driven' - in the former, the themes will depend on the data, but in the latter, you might approach the data with specific questions in mind that you wish to code around.
-It will also depend on whether you are aiming to code the content of the entire data set, or whether you are coding to identify particular (and possibly limited) features of the data set.
-Coding can be done either manually or through a software programme (see, e.g., Kelle, 2004; Seale, 2000, for discussion of software programmes).
 Work systematically through the entire data set, giving full and equal attention to each data item, and identify interesting aspects in the data items that may form the basis of repeated patterns (themes) across the data set.
 There are a number of ways of actually coding extracts.
-If coding manually, you can code your data by writing notes on the texts you're analysing, by using highlighters or coloured pens to indicate potential patterns, or by using 'post-it' notes to identify segments of data.
-You may initially identify the codes, and then match them up with data extracts that demonstrate that code, but it is important in this phase to ensure that all actual data extracts are coded, and then collated together within each code.
+If coding manually, you can code your data by writing notes on the texts you are analysing, by using highlighters or coloured pens to indicate potential patterns, or by using 'post-it' notes to identify segments of data.
+You may initially identify the codes, and then match them with data extracts that demonstrate that code, but it is important in this phase to ensure that all actual data extracts are coded, and then collated together within each code.
 This may involve copying extracts of data from individual transcripts or photocopying extracts of printed data, and collating each code together in separate computer files or using file cards.
 If using computer software, you code by tagging and naming selections of text within each data item.

-Key advice for this phase is: a) code for as many potential themes/patterns as possible (time permitting) - you never know what might be interesting later; b) code extracts of data inclusively - i.e., keep a little of the surrounding data if relevant, a common criticism of coding is that the context is lost (Bryman, 2001); and c) remember that you can code individual extracts of data in as many different 'themes' as they fit into - so an extract may be uncoded, coded once, or coded many times, as relevant.
-Note that no data set is without contradiction, and a satisfactory thematic 'map' that you will eventually produce - an overall conceptualisation of the data patterns, and relationships between them - does not have to smooth out or ignore the tensions and inconsistencies within and across data items.
-It is important to retain accounts which depart from the dominant story in the analysis, so do not ignore these in your coding.
+Key advice for this phase is: (a) code for as many potential themes/patterns as possible (time permitting) - you never know what might be interesting later; (b) code extracts of data inclusively - ie, keep a little of the surrounding data if relevant, a common criticism of coding is that the context is lost (Bryman, 2001); and (c) remember that you can code individual extracts of data in as many different 'themes' as they fit into so an extract may be uncoded, coded once, or coded many times, as relevant.
+Note that no data set is without contradiction, and a satisfactory thematic 'map' that you will eventually produce - an overall conceptualization of the data patterns, and relationships between them - does not have to smooth out or ignore the tensions and inconsistencies within and across data items.
+It is important to retain accounts that depart from the dominant story in the analysis, so do not ignore these in your coding.